SchneePingu/swipy/README.md

 That's it!

 ## Description 📜
-`swipy` is an extension for Firefox to automate swiping profiles on the dating web app `Bumble`.
+`swipy` is an extension for Firefox to automate swiping profiles on the dating web app [bumble](https://bumble.com/app).
 It rates profiles according to configurable matching criteria and marks a profile as either matching or not matching.

 **Notice that a profile, which "likes" you, is always considered a matching profile.**